Flamdoodle/Flamdoodle.github.io/_posts/2014-07-08-got-domain-name.markdown

 <h3>It's Easy, I Swear</h3>

 For this post, I'm going to assume that you already have a domain name and you just don't know how to set it up.
-I also assume that you are using a blog built with Jeckyll.
+I also assume that you are using a blog built with Jekyll.

 The first step is to add a `CNAME` file to your root directory.
 Put your domain name in this file, and nothing else, so it just looks like `your-domain-name.com`.